nicolasdeory/RespetaTest/README.md

 It is important to structure the question tree in a way that it is possible to reach every possible node, in order for 100% to be reachable.

 ## TODO
-- Check for unreachable questions and do not count them towards the 100% achievement.
+- Automatically check for unreachable questions and do not count them towards the 100% achievement